Things to do in Aswan

 Elephantine Island

 Even without a felucca ride, it is worth visiting Elephantine Island while you are in Aswan.
-You can get there easily with one of the local ferries that cross from the mainland to the island.
+You can get there easily by taking one of the local ferries that cross from the mainland to the island.

 On the island, I would suggest taking a walk through the Nubian villages to get a sense of some of the local life.